AILAB-CEFET-RJ/gerdisc/backend/README.md

 ### Development Container

-The Gerdisc development container is a Docker container that includes all the required dependencies to run the Gerdisc application, including PostgreSQL.
+The Saga development container is a Docker container that includes all the required dependencies to run the Saga application, including PostgreSQL.
 Using a development container allows you to quickly set up your development environment without installing anything other than Docker and Visual Studio Code (VS Code).
 Additionally, it provides a consistent and reproducible development environment that is isolated from your local machine.

 To use the development container, follow these steps: